Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/manage-volumes.md

 - open the *VOLUMES page of this VM* - for this click on the VOLUMES TAB:
 ![](../../../assets/images/vol/12.png?classes=border,shadow)

-On this page you can find all Volumes attached to the corresponding VM with their *Headers*, *Add Interface button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Volume:
+On this page you can find all Volumes attached to the corresponding VM with their *Headers*, *Attach button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Volume:
 ![](../../../assets/images/vol/13.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions: